SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 Where the problem of the data organization is mitigated, as other applications are free to ignore this perspective, the incentive to add semantic enrichment to written data is low.
+The distillation process is also dependent on client interpretation as to how to build the knowledge graph on top of the exposed LDP interface, where applications may want to rely on information only available over the LDP interface such as resource timestamps
 As this perspective only uses the knowledge graph in a query context, writing data to the pod still requires the wrapping of this data in arbitrary document structures,